 Choosing Just RIght Books is Critical for Independent Reading Practice

-For independent reading practice, it’s important that children are reading books in the Independent range: 95% or better accuracy.
+For independent reading practice and in order to improve fluency, it’s important that children are reading books in the Independent range: 95% or better accuracy.
 Simply put, for every 100 words read, your child should not miss more than five.
 We call this the “just right” range–not too hard and not too easy.

 But what if the books your child choose to read are TOO EASY?
 Great question!

 - EASY is better than HARD!
 Remember we are talking about books your child will be reading independently, so it’s important that they are books they can read with ease.
 Hard books will take too much energy away from comprehension to concentrate on decoding.
 When children read books that are too hard they fail to make progress toward fluency and they end up unable to find meaning from text, thereby teaching them that reading is not something that makes sense to them or helps them learn.
 Plus, it’s not much fun to read something that is too hard–how much do you enjoy those inserts from the medication the pharmacy gave you or the prospectus from your IRA investments?

 - Reading independently should be enjoyable: If a child does choose something that is, in your opinion, too easy, just remember you are also nurturing the LOVE of READING!

 - Balance: Help your child choose a balance of books that will entertain easily and also reinforce new skills that she is ready for.

 - Give some parameters like: “You can choose 3 books that are super easy and then 3 books from this selection.” (pointing them toward the level you know is more appropriate).

 - What does your child need?
 Struggling readers should consume easy books, stronger readers can be challenged a bit more.